-Enzymes support a healthy environment in the gut for good probiotics to thrive, which improves the body’s overall immune system, supports immune functioning.
+Enzymes support a healthy environment in the gut for good probiotics to thrive, which improves the body’s overall immune system, and supports proper immune function.
 They reduce food sensitivity and food allergies, improve the ability for your cells to produce energy, and reduce autoimmune responses through the body.

 Unfortunately, as we get older digestive enzymes and their production slows down which can cause a number of health issues including increased gastrointestinal discomfort such as increased gas and bloating after we eat.
 Low digestive enzyme levels can also contribute to decreased energy levels, food sensitivity issues, and health issues resulting from increased inflammation throughout the body.
 We also talked about taking a natural enzyme support supplement daily like Smarter Enzymes.